Buck3ts41/Python-CSGO-Cheat/README.md

 - install requirements with pip -m install requirements.txt
 - run loader.py with python Loader.py

-IF YOU DON'T HAVE PYTHON, GO TO THE RELEASE PAGE AND DOWNLOAD THE COMPILED ONE Please let me know if you need help.
+IF YOU DON'T HAVE PYTHON, GO TO THE RELEASE PAGE AND DOWNLOAD THE COMPILED ONE!

+Please let me know if you need help.